 Myeloma is a cancer of plasma cells.
 A plasma cell is a type of white blood cell found in the bone marrow.
-See pages 52-54 for brief descriptions of blood and bone marrow in normal conditions.
-There is also a section with definitions of health terms related to myeloma beginning on page 58.
+Brief descriptions of blood and bone marrow in normal conditions are provided on pages 53 and 54.
+A section with definitions of health terms related to myeloma begins on page 59.

-An estimated 34,920 people living in the United States were expected to be diagnosed with myeloma in 2021.
-Although myeloma is incurable in most cases, this is a very hopeful time for patients.
-Dramatic advancements in new treatments over the past decade are resulting in a better overall survival rate, allowing many patients to maintain a good quality of life for years.
-There are an estimated 138,415 people either living with or in remission from myeloma.
+An estimated 34,470 people living in the United States were expected to be diagnosed with myeloma in 2022.
+Myeloma is incurable in most cases; nevertheless, this is a very hopeful time for patients.
+Over the past decade, dramatic advancements in understanding the disease and developing new treatment approaches are improving the overall survival rate, allowing many patients to maintain a good quality of life for years.
+In 2021 there were an estimated 147,663 people either living with or in remission from myeloma.
+1

-This progress in disease management is expected to continue as a result of the concerted scientific research effort under way and because of patients' participation in clinical trials, with the goal of finding a cure.
+This progress in managing myeloma is expected to continue because of the concerted scientific research effort under way and because of patients' participation in clinical trials, with the goal of finding a cure.
 New treatment approaches for myeloma are being studied in clinical trials for patients of all ages and at all stages of the disease.